2008 United States House of Representatives elections in Alabama

 The 2008 United States House of Representatives elections in Alabama were held on November 4, 2008, to determine the representation of the state of Alabama in the United States House of Representatives, coinciding with the presidential and senatorial elections.
-Representatives are elected for two-year terms; those elected served in the 111th Congress from January 4, 2009, until January 3, 2011.
+Representatives are elected for two-year terms; those elected served in the 111th Congress from January 3, 2009, until January 3, 2011.

-Alabama has seven seats in the House, apportioned according to the 2000 United States Census.
+Alabama has seven seats in the House, apportioned according to the 2000 United States census.
 Its 2007–2008 congressional delegation consisted of five Republicans and two Democrats.
-It is now four Republicans and three Democrats.
-District 2 changed party (from open Republican to Democratic).
-As of 2020, this is the last election in which Democrats won more than one congressional district in Alabama.
+Afterwards, it contained four Republicans and three Democrats, as District 2 changed from open Republican to Democratic.

 Overview

+By district

+Results of the 2008 United States House of Representatives elections in Alabama by district:

 District 1

+The 1st district was based in the Gold Coast of Alabama, including Mobile, Saraland, Bay Minette, Foley, Chatom, and Monroe.
+The district included all of Mobile, Baldwin, Escambia, Washington, Monroe, and parts of Clarke County.
+Due to redistricting, the district lost territory in portions of Clarke County to the 7th district, but gained portions of Monroe County, now having the entire county in the 1st district.
+The 1st district has a PVI of R+16 but voted for John McCain by 22 points in the concurring presidential election.
+The incumbent was Republican Jo Bonner, who was reelected with 68.10% of the vote in 2006.

 The Democratic and Republican primaries were not contested, with incumbent representative Jo Bonner winning the Republican party and Thomas Fuller winning the Democratic primary.
 However, Fuller withdrew from the race on June 12, 2008, stating he was unable to wage a creditable campaign in the district.